Dr Lau, Mandy Hang Man 劉杏雯

-Mandy Lau is Assistant Professor in the Department of Urban Planning and Design.
-She obtained her PhD from the Department of Land Economy, University of Cambridge, U.K., where she also received her MPhil in Planning, Growth and Regeneration.
-She received a BSc in Sociology from the London School of Economics.
+Mandy Lau is Associate Professor in the Department of Urban Planning and Design.
+She received her PhD and MPhil from the Department of Land Economy, University of Cambridge, and a BSc in Sociology from the London School of Economics.

 |Awardees||Award Date||Honours / Awards / Prizes||Category|